deso-protocol/docs/faq/deso-faq.md

 #### Why does the transaction ID of genesis block reward not show up as an input for transactions spending DESO from genesis block? \(@carsenk @tijn\)

 It's a bug.
-I think it's fixed in the deso-rosetta repo but I can't remember if we merged the change back into core.
+I think it's fixed in the rosetta-deso repo but I can't remember if we merged the change back into core.

 #### DeSo wallet contains over 4k BTC from DESO sales prior to genesis, and after.
 What is its purpose / role ? \(@Davidsun @Tijn\)